CodyTolene/Pocket-Pi/README.md

 ## Wrapping Up <a name="wrapping-up"></a>

 Thanks to all the people and projects that made this possible!
 I hope you enjoy this project as much as I enjoyed working on it.
-If you have any questions, please let me know by opening an issue [here][issues-link].
+If you have any questions, please let me know by opening an issue [here][url-new-issue].

 | Type                                                                      | Info                                                                      |
 | :------------------------------------------------------------------------ | :------------------------------------------------------------------------ |